 An example of the perfect credit card in this situation would be the Chase Freedom Unlimited®.
-It offers a 0% Intro APR on Purchases for 15 months and on Balance Transfers from account opening (APR of 17.24% - 25.99% Variable after).
-Also, you’ll get a $200 bonus when you spend $500 on purchases in the first three months from account opening.
-Not only is that $200 you can put towards the ring of your partner’s dreams, but as long as you pay it off during the promotional period, you have an easy-to-manage repayment plan.
+It offers a 0% Intro APR on Purchases for 15 months and on Balance Transfers from account opening (APR of 19.24% - 27.99% Variable after).
+Also, you’ll get an additional 1.5% on all purchases (up to $20,000 spent in the first year).
+Not only is that money you can put towards the ring of your partner’s dreams, but as long as you pay it off during the promotional period, you have an easy-to-manage repayment plan.

 There are, of course, a few caveats when it comes to 0% APR credit cards: